 From the ashes of World War One

-After World War One at the Treaty of Versailles the defeated Germans were subjected to a series of humiliating terms, including the loss of much of their territory.
-One of the new states created by the Treaty was Czechoslovakia, which contained an area inhabited by large numbers of ethnic Germans which Hitler termed the Sudetenland.
+In the aftermath of World War One, the defeated Germans were subjected to a series of humiliating terms in the Treaty of Versailles, including the loss of much of their territory.
+One of the new states created by the treaty was Czechoslovakia, which contained an area inhabited by large numbers of ethnic Germans which Hitler termed the Sudetenland.

 Hitler eyes the Sudetenland

-Finally after years of appeasement his aggressive stance towards his neighbours was beginning to concern people in Britain and France.
-However, Hitler was not finished; he had his eyes set on the Sudetenland, which was rich in the natural resources necessary for war, and conveniently populated by ethnic Germans – many of whom genuinely wanted to return to German rule.
+After years of appeasement, Hitler’s aggressive stance towards his neighbours was finally beginning to cause concern in Britain and France.
+However, Hitler was not finished.
+He had his eyes set on the Sudetenland, which was rich in the natural resources necessary for war and was conveniently populated by ethnic Germans – many of whom genuinely wanted to return to German rule.

 Hitler’s first move was to order the Sudeten Nazi Party to demand full autonomy for ethnic Germans from Czech leader Benes, knowing that these demands would be refused.
 He then circulated tales of Czech atrocities towards Sudeten Germans and emphasised their desire to once again be under German rule, in an effort to legitimise his annexation of the territory.